Rat Feng Shui

 2026 Tai Sui — Grand Duke Jupiter (太岁, tàisuì)

-Fire Horse Year (丙午年, bǐng wǔ nián) — do not face or disturb the Southwest
+Fire Horse Year (丙午年, bǐng wǔ nián) — do not face or disturb the South

-In 2026, the Grand Duke Jupiter (太岁, tàisuì) resides in the Southwest, the palace of the Fire Horse (丙午, bǐng wǔ).
+In 2026, the Grand Duke Jupiter (太岁, tàisuì) resides in the South, the palace of the Fire Horse (丙午, bǐng wǔ).
 For the Rat — sitting in direct opposition (冲太岁, chōng tàisuì) across the compass at North — this is the most challenging Tai Sui relationship of the entire cycle.
-The Rat must not face Southwest when working, sleeping, or making important decisions.
-Instead, orient toward the North to strengthen your own position, and never disturb the Southwest sector of your home with renovations, loud noise, or digging.
-Place a Tai Sui plaque (太岁符, tàisuì fú) or a pair of Pi Yao in the Southwest corner to appease the Grand Duke.
+The Rat must not face South when working, sleeping, or making important decisions.
+Instead, orient toward the North to strengthen your own position, and never disturb the southern sector of your home with renovations, loud noise, or digging.
+Place a Tai Sui plaque (太岁符, tàisuì fú) or a pair of Pi Yao in the South to appease the Grand Duke.
 Wearing a jade pendant provides protective Earth energy that mediates the Fire-Water clash.

 2026 Flying Stars Adjustments (玄空飞星, xuánkōng fēixīng)